We've Won Over £90 Million For Our Clients

 5. Potential NHS Staff Compensation Payouts For An Injury at Work

-6. What Else Can NHS Staff Compensation Payouts Include?
+6. What Else Could An NHS Accident At Work Claim Compensation Payout Include?

 If you have suffered a work-related injury in an NHS centre, then you may be eligible to claim compensation if you can prove the following with evidence: